ireneontheway/ireneontheway.github.io/README.md

-# Man-Machine-Language
+# Technical Communication

-The world of language for man and machine.
+The world of man and machine language for better technical communication.

 # Blogs